 Connecticut is on the Map!

 The Connecticut Chapter championed the successful passage of a bill that establishes a task force on Alzheimer’s and Dementia.
-Comprised of Alzheimer’s experts and policymakers, as well as family and professional caregivers from across the state, the task force will meet over the course of the year to develop a statewide plan for addressing and responding to Connecticut’s Alzheimer’s crisis.
+Comprised of Alzheimer’s experts and policymakers, as well as family and professional caregivers from across the state, the task force met over the course of the year and developed a statewide plan for addressing and responding to Connecticut’s Alzheimer’s crisis.

 We are growing our Alzheimer's Association Leadership Advocacy Network.
-To work on legislative initiatives for the next session, please contact Laurie Julian at the Alzheimer’s Association to help.
-(860) 828-2828 x27 or firstname.lastname@example.org.
+To work on legislative initiatives for the next session, please contact Jennifer Walker at firstname.lastname@example.org or (860) 828-2828 .